raspberrypilearning/3D-scene/en/step_4.md

 ![Hills image](images/challenge2-sprite-hill.png){:width="400px"}

-This example has a single **Hills** sprite that sits in front of the dark blue sky backdrop.
+This example has a single **Hill** sprite that sits in front of the dark blue sky backdrop.

 You can make the hill shown above or you can apply these skills to make your own sprites using the **Circle** or **Rectangle** tools in the **Paint Editor**: